zmoog/zmoog.github.io/content/post/refurbot.md

         )]
 ```

+Each command handler exececution usually created one or more events.

 ### Step 6 and 7

-The MessageBus now handles the `DealsFound` event updating the status on Twitter:
+Now the MessageBus handles the `DealsFound` event, updating the status on Twitter:

 ```python
 def tweet_deals(event: events.DealsFound,